dablumino/Codeninja.iCal/README.md

 # Codeninja iCal library

-This package offers a abstraction layer for creating .ics files.
+This library offers a abstraction layer for creating iCal Calendars and .ics files.
 The output will be generated according [RFC 5545] .

 The following types are currently supported: